aimeele97/netflix_time_series_sentiment_analysis/README.md

 - **Data Source**: Kaggle (Netflix Reviews Dataset).

 ### **Outcome**
-The project helps to:
+- Track and Act on Trends in Ratings: Use time-series analysis to identify drops in ratings and address the root causes (content issues, performance problems, or customer expectations).
-- Identify trends in Netflix’s average ratings over time.
+- Focus on Customer Sentiment in 2024: Use sentiment analysis to understand the concerns of users in 2024 and take corrective actions, particularly if negative feedback outweighs the positive.
-- Analyze user sentiment in 2024 and compare it to previous years.
+- Improve Content and App Experience: Tailor content offerings to user preferences, and address recurring technical complaints to improve satisfaction.
-- Provide actionable insights into customer satisfaction and content preferences.
+- Predict and React to User Feedback: Build a prediction model for reviews, automate sentiment analysis,
 ---

 ## **2. Data Overview**